 1. Have a plan

 This is more of a general guideline but important to keep in mind throughout your big data initiative: blindly dumping your data into S3 is a bad strategy.
-You want to maintain flexibility and enable experimental use cases, but you also need to be aware of the general gist of what you’re going to be doing with the data, what types of tools you might want to use, and how those tools will want your data to be stored in order to work properly.
+You want to maintain flexibility and enable experimental use cases, but you also need to be aware of the general gist of what you’re going to be doing with the data, what types of tools you might want to use, and how those tools will require your data to be stored in order to work properly.

 For example, if you’re going to be running ad-hoc analytic queries on terabytes of data, you’re likely going to be using Amazon Athena.
 Optimizing lake storage can dramatically impact the performance and costs of your queries in Athena (check out our webinar on ETL for Amazon Athena to learn more).